 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
-One of these Freedoms is: Freedom from Hunger and Thirst.
-In this section you will learn about this freedom and how you can make sure your guinea pigs are always free from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your guinea pigs have what they need to be free from hunger and thirst.

 Guinea pigs are herbivores - this means they only feed on plant material.
 To keep their digestive system moving and their energy levels up, they need to graze throughout the day and night.
 The best type of food for this is fibre and fibre comes in the form of hay.